Catalog, document, and query live data from Redshift by configuring a virtual connection.

-Go to the Redshift integration page and click Enable integration to set up a connection.
+If you are on your organization's home page select Connection Manager.
+Otherwise go to the integration page (https://data.world/integrations/redshift) and click Enable integration to set up a connection.

 In order to create a virtual connection to Redshift you will use the following parameters:

-Port (optional) - use if you connect through a special port: use if you connect through a special port
+Port (optional): use if you connect through a special port

-Database (optional) - You can specify it here or you can choose from a dropdown list when you create a dataset: You can specify it here or you can choose from a dropdown list when you create a dataset
+Database (optional): You can specify it here or you can choose from a dropdown list when you create a dataset

-Connection username - Your username for your data source: Your username for your data source
+Connection username: Your username for your data source

-Connection password - Your password for your data source: Your password for your data source
+Connection password: Your password for your data source

-Choose a Display name for your connection.
-This is the name everyone in your organization will see for the connection.
+Choose a Connection owner (yourself or your organization) and set the Display name for your connection.
+The display name is the name everyone in your organization will see for the connection.
 Then enter your user credential information into the dialog screen:

 Click Test Redshift configuration to make sure it works, and then save it by selecting Configure.